HiDefTextiles/HiDefKnits/README.md

 portions.
 Since 2015, Helga has work for AGR Dynamics as a SQL specialist for implementation and customization on AGR’s inventory optimization software.
+Helga is the co-owner of Þóruson slf. and CEO of HiDef: Knits.

 Helga is a fourth generation textile designer.
 Her grandparents owned and operated the knitwear manufacturing company ICESHEEP from 70s through 00s.
 Helga